Topological Quantum Computation on Supersymmetric Spin Chains

+The general structure of the entangled ground states for arbitrary $N$ is a harder problem.
+Nevertheless we can count the number of such states for each $N$ as shown below.

-Since the action of the Hamiltonian preserves the number of $|b\rangle$'s, one may decompose the whole space (having dimension $2^{N}$) into eigen subspaces with the number of $|b\rangle$'s being kept fixed.
+The action of the Hamiltonian preserves the number of $|b\rangle$'s, and so we can decompose the whole space (having dimension $2^{N}$) into eigen subspaces with the number of $|b\rangle$'s being kept fixed.
 Therefore one may analyze the other states of the Hamiltonian on each of those subspaces.
 Let $f_{E}(N)$ be the number of entangled ground states on $N$ sites.
 From numerical calculations, $f_{E}(N)$ on each subspace are as in Table \ref{tab:entangled_ground}.

 Combining $f_{E}(N)$ with $f_{P}(N)$ in \eqref{eqn:product_ground_states_fibo}, the total number of ground states $f_{G}(N)$ is as in Table \ref{tab:all_ground_states}, namely

 From this table, one may predict that $f_{G}(N)$ satisfies the recursive relation